arnavgautam/TreeHacks2015/HOLs/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 <a name="gettingstarted" /></a>
 ### Getting Started: Obtaining Subscription's Credentials ###

-In order to complete this lab, you will need your subscription’s secure credentials.
-Windows Azure lets you download a Publish Settings file with all the information required to manage your account in your development environment.
+In order to complete this lab, you will need your subscription�s secure credentials.
+Microsoft Azure lets you download a Publish Settings file with all the information required to manage your account in your development environment.

 <a name="GSTask1" /></a>
 #### Task 1 - Downloading and Importing a Publish Settings file ####

 > **Note:** If you have done these steps in a previous lab on the same computer you can move on to Exercise 1.

-In this task, you will log on to the Windows Azure Portal and download the Publish Settings file.
-This file contains the secure credentials and additional information about your Windows Azure Subscription that you will use in your development environment.
-Therefore, you will import this file using the Windows Azure Cmdlets in order to install the certificate and obtain the account information.
+In this task, you will log on to the Microsoft Azure Portal and download the Publish Settings file.
+This file contains the secure credentials and additional information about your Microsoft Azure Subscription that you will use in your development environment.
+Therefore, you will import this file using the Microsoft Azure Cmdlets in order to install the certificate and obtain the account information.

 1. Open Internet Explorer and browse to <https://windows.azure.com/download/publishprofile.aspx>.

-1. Sign in using the **Microsoft Account** associated with your **Windows Azure** account.
+1. Sign in using the **Microsoft Account** associated with your **Microsoft Azure** account.

 1.	**Save** the Publish Settings file to your local file system.